joeally/mysite/_posts/2014-08-09-random-text-with-markov-chains-in-clojure.markdown

 {% endhighlight %}

 In the next blog post I'll talk about scrapping some data from reddit and generating some random sequences using it.

+EDIT: Refactored the code a little and fixed a bug in <code>process-corpus</code>